EricPogueExampleCode-Web/introductions-2024/README.md

 Note that the initial prompt was challenging to craft and required several iterations before ChatGPT responded with a solid response.

+Did you notice the ChatGPT failed to style the “Fun Fact” section.
+Can you fix that?

 # ChatGPT Prompt Number 2
 The next prompt directed at ChatGPT occurred in three parts and included:
 1. Describe how to use GitHub pages to deploy an introductions website using a GitHub repository as a template.